 Programme Leaders - Programme Leaders and/or other specified staff with designated responsibility for any programme within the Assessment Board's remit.
 Other staff contributing to assessment may also be in attendance but will not form part of the formal membership.

-External Examiner(s) - as appointed to those subject modules and programmes within the Assessment Board's remit.
+External Examiner(s) - will be appointed to subject modules and awards within the Assessment Board's remit.